 Being able to produce a lot of consistent, high-quality content is hard.
-Writers aren’t always the SMEs.
+SMEs can’t always be the ones writing content.
 Content needs to stay aligned with the brand.
 Leadership wants to see results.
 And to top it all off, content marketers often feel like they don’t have enough time to do it all—write, interview, research, edit, publish, optimize, source, distribute, share, track, and create again.

 - What angle should I take on this topic?